Raj1v/real-estate-market-forecasting/README.md

 + Working with sentiment data from an external model (in the example: Consumer Confidence)
 + Establishing a simple baseline autoregressive model on real estate indices

-# Furter customization
-Below are some quick tips on getting started with further customizing the framework

 # File structure
     .
     ├── data                        # Data used by models (e.g.: news articles, sentiment lexicons, real estate data)